ellcom/arduino-xively/README.md

 Arduino-Xively
 ==============

-Temperature Monitoring using Arduino, 2x TMP36 and Xively.
+Temperature Monitoring using Arduino Ethernet, 2x TMP36 and Access to Xively.

 You'll need to download the [Xively Arduino Client](https://github.com/xively/xively_arduino) and place it on your system along with the [HTTP Client](https://github.com/amcewen/HttpClient).
 That's it as far as software goes, however for the hardware you'll need two TMP36 temperature sensors; you should wire them up as follows, GROUND(TMP36) to GROUND(Arduino) for both, VIN(TMP36) to the 3.3 pin out(Arduino) for both TMP's and take a feed from the Arduino's 3.3v pin out and place it into the AREF pin on the Arduino.